Schywalker/cv/cv.md

 Languages/Experience

 * PHP
-⋅⋅⋅Familiar with OO paradigms
+>>Familiar with OO paradigms
-⋅⋅⋅Experience with MVC frameworks such as Zend ⋅⋅⋅Experience in TDD and writing unit testable code ⋅⋅⋅Implementing RESTful interfaces
+>>Experience with MVC frameworks such as Zend
+>>Experience in TDD and writing unit testable code
+>>Implementing RESTful interfaces
-⋅⋅⋅Comfortable working in 'legacy' code
+>>Comfortable working in 'legacy' code
 * Python
     >Full application scale python apps
     >Scripting and automation